Memory-free Online Change-point Detection: A Novel Neural Network Approach: Introduction

-Deep neural networks, particularly recurrent neural networks (RNNs), have shown great success in time series analysis, including time series classification \cite{ismail2019deep}, time series prediction \cite{hewamalage2021recurrent}, and anomaly detection \cite{cook2019anomaly}.
+Deep neural networks, particularly recurrent neural networks (RNNs), have shown great success in time series analysis, including classification \cite{ismail2019deep}, forecasting \cite{hewamalage2021recurrent}, and anomaly detection \cite{cook2019anomaly}.
 This is mainly due to their ability to capture complex non-linear representations from multivariate data.
 In addition, while statistical machine learning methods might fail in processing large-scale data, deep learning models' performance scales with the dataset size \cite{hewamalage2021recurrent}.
 Despite the advantages of deep neural networks compared to traditional machine learning methods, there are only very few works that have used these models to perform CPD \cite{chang2018kernel, deldari2021time, de2021change, du2021finder, ebrahimzadeh2019deep}.
-This is because CPD using deep learning techniques suffers from various challenges, such as heavy demands on large labeled datasets \cite{cini2022filling}, high memory requirement, and low performance in online time series processing.
+This is because CPD using deep learning techniques suffers from various challenges, such as heavy demands on large labeled datasets \cite{cini2022filling}, high memory requirements, and low performance in online time series processing.